Bi The Way: Everything You Need To Know About Dating BisexualsLast updated November 7, 2018

 Could This Year Be The Year of the Bi?

 Is it just us, or does 2018 feel like the year of the bisexual?
-Actress Janelle Monae came out as pansexual back in April and a whole new reality dating show, The Bi Life, hosted by RuPaul’s Drag Race contestant and CBB winner Courtney Act, will be airing in October…
+Actress Janelle Monae came out as pansexual back in April and the recent airing of the first bisexual reality dating show, The Bi Life, hosted by RuPaul’s Drag Race contestant Courtney Act, and Desiree Akhavan’s The Bisexual.

 It looks like we have come a long way since the 1990s biphobia in Sex and the City.
 So, what more could queer folk ask for?